 What is it?

-Small balls of mochi, typically 3 and 4 on a skewer.
-Savoury ones are typically either grilled in soy sauce or miso and the sweet dangos are in a sweet soy sauce paste or topped with anko – red bean paste.
+Small balls of mochi, typically 3 or 4 on a skewer.
+Savoury ones are typically either grilled in soy sauce or miso, and the sweet dangos are in a sweet soy sauce paste or topped with anko – red bean paste.

 Why you’ll love it